// you’re reading...

 • free phone

 Basically, I know what I want and how much I’m prepared to pay for it, and I just want the best-est, shiniest phone for the price.
-I’m also likely to be comfortable spending this amount per month for the next few years.
+I’m also likely to be comfortable spending this amount per month for the next.
 I think I’ve been paying around £25-£30 a month for about the last 7 years already.

 shopping around